Spaniards

-Spaniards, or Spanish people, are an ethnic group native to Spain.
+Spaniards, or Spanish people, are an ethnic group and nation indigenous to Spain.
 Genetically and ethnolinguistically, Spaniards belong to the broader Southern and Western European populations, exhibiting a high degree of continuity with other Indo-European-derived ethnic groups in the region.
 Spain is also home to a diverse array of national and regional identities, shaped by its complex history.
 These include various languages and dialects, many of which are direct descendants of Latin, the language imposed during Roman rule.
-Among them, Spanish (also known as Castilian) is the most widely spoken and the only official language across the entire country.
+Among them, Castilian is the most widely spoken and the only official language across the entire country.

 Commonly spoken regional languages include, most notably, the sole surviving indigenous language of Iberia, Basque, as well as other Latin-descended Romance languages like Spanish itself, Catalan and Galician.
-Many populations outside Spain have ancestors who emigrated from Spain and share elements of a Hispanic culture.
-The most notable of these comprise Hispanic America in the Western Hemisphere.
+Many populations outside Spain have ancestors who emigrated from Spain and share elements of Hispanic cultures.
+The most notable of these comprise Hispanic America.

 The Roman Republic conquered Iberia during the 2nd and 1st centuries BC.
-Hispania, the name given to Iberia by the Romans as a province of their Empire, underwent a process of linguistic and cultural Romanization, and as such, the majority of local languages in Spain today, with the exception of Basque, evolved out of Vulgar Latin which was introduced by the ancient Romans.
-At the end of the Western Roman Empire, the Germanic tribal confederations migrated from Central Europe, invaded the Iberian Peninsula and established relatively independent realms in its western provinces, including the Suebi, Alans and Vandals.
+Hispania, the name given to Iberia by the Romans as a province of the Empire, underwent a process of linguistic and cultural Romanization, and as such, the majority of local languages in Spain today, with the exception of Basque, evolved out of Vulgar Latin which was introduced by the ancient Romans.
+At the end of the Western Roman Empire, the Germanic tribal confederations migrated from Central Europe, invaded the Iberian Peninsula and established relatively independent realms in its western provinces, including the Suebi, Alans, and Vandals.
 Eventually, the Visigoths would forcibly integrate all remaining independent territories in the peninsula, including the Byzantine province of Spania, into the Visigothic Kingdom, which more or less unified politically, ecclesiastically, and legally all the former Roman provinces or successor kingdoms of what was then documented as Hispania.